Hinilawod: Alunsina and Datu Paubari

 Kaptan, king of the Gods, decreed that the beautiful Alunsina (also called Laun Sina, "Unmarried One") be wed upon reaching maidenhood.
-Though all the unmarried gods from every corner of the universe tried to win her hand in marriage, she chose to marry the mortal Datu Paubari, ruler of the Halawod.
+Although unmarried gods from different parts of the universe sought to marry her, she ultimately chose Datu Paubari, a mortal who ruled over Halawod, as her husband.

-Angered by this decision, Alunsina's spurned suitors conspired to harm the newlywed couple.
+Upset by Alunsina’s choice, her rejected suitors joined forces to plot against the newly married couple.
 Maklium-sa-t'wan, the god of the plains, called a council of the gods.
 The deities decided to destroy the Halawod by flood.

 Fortunately for Alunsina and her husband, her sister Suklang Malayon, the goddess and guardian of happy homes, discovered the evil plot and warned them of it.
 Before the flood, the couple sought refuge on higher ground and escaped the gods' wrath undetected.
 They returned to the plains and settled near the mouth of the Halawod after the floods subsided and lived in secrecy.

 After several months, Alunsina was pregnant with triplets.
-The couple was ecstatic, and Datu Paubari prepared the things needed for childbirth including the siklot.
+The couple were ecstatic, and Datu Paubari prepared the things needed for childbirth including the siklot.
 When the triplets were born, the couple named them Labaw Donggon, Humadapnon, and Dumalapdap.

 Immediately after birthing her sons, Alunsina summoned the high priest Bungot-Banwa to perform rites on Mount Madya-as to ensure good health for the triplets.
 Bungot-Banwa burned some alanghiran fronds along with a pinch of kamangyan (incense) on an altar that he had built.
 He opened the windows of the north side of the room after the ceremony, and in came a cold wind that transformed the infants into strong, mighty, and handsome young men.